Affiliate links on Android Authority may earn us a commission. Learn more.

 - Dimensions: 208 x 137 x 33 mm, 1,450g

-The Crave PowerPack comes with a 50000mAh battery that can charge computers and mobile devices alike.
+The Crave PowerPack has a 50000mAh battery that can charge computers and mobile devices.
 It has a max output of 100W with one of its USB-C ports, while the second can handle 60W.
 Meanwhile, both USB-A ports have Quick Charge 3.0 support for fast charging.
 This is easily one of the best 50000mAh power bank options, but the price is getting higher.

 Krisdonia 50000mAh laptop power bank